-So when Customer Service Week comes around every October, take note: It’s not only morale-boosting but also good business for you to recognize it.
-Use the opportunity to show some appreciation to your workers who interact with customers on the front line, from receptionists to call centre representatives and customer service managers.
+So, when Customer Service Week comes around every October, take note: It’s not only morale-boosting but also good business for you to recognize this event.
+Use the opportunity to show some appreciation to your workers who interact with customers on the front line, from receptionists to call center specialists, customer service managers and enrollment specialists.

 What is Customer Service Week?

 Customer Service Week is an international celebration that calls attention to the importance of customer service and the people who provide it, with these goals:

 - Reward employees for the significant work they do